futureworkz/playbook/README.md

 ### See You Again Email
 We will send all the source code and any other information to the client using wetransfer.com or slow mail in a CD.
 We will also send a nice see you again email together with a discussion on maintenance package.

+## Keep Yourself Updated
+We are continuously improving and changing - so is this playbook.

+To keep yourself updated with this playbook, you can star this repository and you will be able to receive updates on this playbook.